 Choosing the right channels for your ABM strategy

-So, you’ve decided to implement an ABM framework.
-Great stuff!
-You might have even identified your target accounts and created personalized content tailored to each of them.
+You’ve decided to implement an ABM framework – great! – you might have even identified your target accounts and created content tailored to each of them.

 The best channels for ABM

+Leveraging your brand’s LinkedIn profile as an ABM channel is definitely a smart move.
 There are a variety of ways that you can use LinkedIn to help with ABM.

-You can use it to research accounts and identify which ones you are going to target.
-LinkedIn Sales Navigator can help you profile your target accounts, find out about the employees currently working at the company and identify the ones likely to be involved in deciding whether to purchase your product/service.
+You can use it to research accounts and identify which ones you’re going to target.
+LinkedIn Sales Navigator can help you profile your target accounts, find out about the employees currently working at the company, and identify the ones likely to be involved in deciding whether to purchase your product/service.

 LinkedIn Sponsored Content and LinkedIn Sponsored InMail campaigns are also great for ABM.
 You can create a list of your ideal accounts and have your content and marketing campaigns promoted to these specific targets.
-You can even promote content to specific people in the company based on job function or seniority to increase the awareness of your brand among the decision makers.
+You can even promote content to specific people in the company based on job function or seniority to increase the awareness of your brand among the decision-makers.

 One of the best things about LinkedIn is that you can track engagement by account.
 You can identify which accounts aren’t engaging as much with your content and adjust your strategy accordingly.

-Do your research on each of your accounts: look at what their current struggles and challenges are and address these in your email by explaining how you can help.
+Do your research on each of your accounts: Look at what their current struggles and challenges are and address these in your email by explaining how you can help.
 This not only highlights your brand's worth but also shows them you have taken the time to learn about their business.

 Telemarketing is one of the best ABM channels that allows you to connect with your target accounts on a 1-1 basis.

-Just like email marketing, it’s vital to research each individual target account first to identify their current challenges and struggles.
-It will make the call more informative and engaging for your potential buyer as you can explain how your product/service will specifically help them.
+Just like email marketing, it’s vital to research each target account first to identify their current challenges and struggles.
+It’ll make the call more informative and engaging for your potential buyer as you can explain how your product/service will specifically help them.

 Prepare well for the call and ensure you know exactly what you want to tell the client about your product/service.
 It’s important to not sound scripted or robotic when talking as this can result in the client losing interest and potentially ending the call.
 Allow for the conversation to flow naturally to keep the client engaged throughout.